ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-certification-dynamodb.md

 It's a database log that emits events.

 ## Scans vs Queries
-Overall, you want to avoid table scans therefore designing tables to use the `Query`, `Get` or `BatchGetItems` APIs.

-Scan vs Query - A query result is an eventually consistent read but you can request it to be a strongly consistent read.

 Queries - find items based on primary key attribute; optionally provide sort key and value; use a `ProjectionExpress` so the query only returns some of the attributes.
 Defaults to sorted Ascending by the sort key; use `ScanIndexForward` to false for Descending.

 Scan - examines every item in the table; avoid this.
 Supports eventually consistent and consistent reads.
 1 Mg per scan max.

+Scan vs Query - A query result is an eventually consistent read but you can request it to be a strongly consistent read.

+Overall, you want to avoid table scans therefore designing tables to use the `Query`, `Get` or `BatchGetItems` APIs.

 ## Web Identity Provider Access to DynamoDB
 This is a huge issue because many times users are authenticated by an ID provider then need access to DynamoDB.
 Steps:

 1. Authenticate with ID provider (Receive Token from ID provider)

-3. App calls `AssumeRoleWithWebIdentity` passes in provider token and ARN for IAM role.
+3. App calls STS with `AssumeRoleWithWebIdentity` &amp; passes in provider token and ARN for IAM role.

 4. STS provides DynamoDB access for a period of 15 minutes to 1 hours.
 1 hour is the default.